youmad-app/youmad-shell/README.md

 ./youmad.sh
 ```

-**First time?** It'll ask you some questions.
+**First time?** You'll be guided through downloading dependencies.
+It'll also ask you some questions.
 Answer them.
 It's not a quiz.

 ```bash
 ./youmad.sh